-The conference is co-hosted by the Council on Latin American and Iberian Studies at the MacMillan Center and the Office of International Affairs at Yale, along with the Braudel Institute and the Fundação Getulio Vargas in Rio de Janeiro.
+The conference was co-hosted by the Kempf Fund at the MacMillan Center, Yale’s Council on Latin American and Iberian Studies, the Office of International Affairs at Yale, the Fernand Braudel Institute in São Paulo, the University of São Paulo, and the Fundação Getulio Vargas in Rio de Janeiro.

-Visit the MacMillan website for details of the agenda, speakers and musicians who will perform, and a link to register for the conference.
+Visit the MacMillan website for details of the agenda, speakers and musicians who performed and to see more photos of the event.